Security question: Application

 Due to the commonplace nature of social-media, many of the older traditional security questions are no longer useful or secure.
-It is important to remember that a security question is just another password.
+A security question is just another form of a password mechanism.
 Therefore, a security question should not be shared with anyone else, or include any information readily available on social media websites, while remaining simple, memorable, difficult to guess, and constant over time.
 Understanding that not every question will work for everyone, RSA (a U.S. network security provider, a division of EMC Corporation) gives banks 150 questions to choose from.

 Many have questioned the usefulness of security questions.
 Security specialist Bruce Schneier points out that since they are public facts about a person, they are easier to guess for hackers than passwords.
 Users that know this create fake answers to the questions, then forget the answers, thus defeating the purpose and creating an inconvenience not worth the investment.